Summer is here, the sun is out, and our skin turns cherry-red as we bask in the first burn of the season.

 I get all my bulk herbs from Starwest Botanicals– they know what they’re doing with herbs and they always have what I need, at great prices!

-You can try adding some herbs to your cool bath, or try making a compress!
+You can try adding some herbs to your cool bath, or try making an herbal compress!
+This is a great home remedy if you have a sunburn on your face.

 To make an herbal compress, put a quarter cup of whatever dried herbs you like into a drawstring muslin bag like this one.
 (You can make multiple bags if you want).
 Then steep the bag(s) in hot water, just like how you’d make tea.
 Use 1 cup of water for each bag.